 “Dang, four days, so long, can we leave today?”

 “I’m taking the training as well.
 Depending on what we think, Chan and Black may go later.
-Chan needs driving lessons, right now he uses the bulldozer technique.”
+Chan needs regular driving lessons, right now he uses the bulldozer technique.”

 Amaya, “What about Janah?”